Does block size matter in randomized block Krylov low-rank approximation?: Introduction

 \subsection{Our main result}

-This work is concerned with closing the theory-practice gap for RBKI with intermediate block sizes.
+This work is concerned with addressing the theory-practice gap for RBKI with intermediate block sizes.
 We do so by providing an analysis of RBKI that achieves a \emph{linear dependence on $k$} for \emph{any} block size $1 \le b \le k$, improving on the best existing result, \cref{impthm:mmm24}, by up to a quadratic factor.
 Specifically, we prove the following: \begin{theorem}[RBKI with any block size, gap-independent bounds, informal version] Fix a rank $k$ and block size $1\le b \le k$. \Cref{alg:block_krylov_LRA} solves \Cref{problem:LRA} with probability at least \(0.99\) with total matrix-vector complexity $bq = \tilde \order(k/\sqrt{\varepsilon})$. \end{theorem} See \cref{sec:proof-main} for a full version of this result and its proof.
 Similar to prior work \cite{MM15,TW23,MMM24}, we also prove a version of \Cref{thm:LRA} that can be sharper when \mA has larger gaps between singular values; see \cref{sec:gap-dependent-bound}.
-Overall, our results provide a rigorous justification for the use of Krylov iteration with {any} block size between $1 \leq b \leq k$, suggesting that practitioners should feel free to choose $b$ to optimize efficiency on their hardware.
+Overall, our results provide a rigorous justification for the use of Krylov iteration with {any} block size between $1 \leq b \leq k$, suggesting that practitioners can confidently select b to optimize efficiency on their hardware without compromising theoretical guarantees.